-Each Tuesday, mandolin player Lisa Kay Howard spins three hours of contemporary and traditional bluegrass, and gives listeners a peek into the local bluegrass scene.
+Each Tuesday 7-10p, mandolin player Lisa Kay Howard spins three hours of contemporary and traditional bluegrass, and gives listeners a peek into the local bluegrass scene.
 The show is rebroadcast Saturday mornings 11a-2p.

 Banjo player and old time enthusiast Rosemarie Nielsen highlights the genre that preceded bluegrass; old time.
 But this isn't just a historical show!
 Rosemarie will feature field recordings of old time jams and the oxymoronic new old time musicians.

 Each week we "Open the Mic" for live concert audio.
-From crowd tapers to soundboard recording and even professionally produced shows, Open Mic looks beyond the recorded albums of bluegrass and Americana musicians and provides a sense of how they perform on stage.
+From soundboard recording and professionally produced shows, Open Mic looks beyond the recorded albums of bluegrass and Americana musicians and provides a sense of how they perform on stage.

 Each weeknight we air encore presentations of some of your favorite live Bluegrass Country shows.